Nancy Boy: Lyrics and Production

 "Nancy Boy" revolves around the themes of drugs, sex and bisexuality.
 In 1997, Molko reportedly said: "Sonically, we tried to capture a kind of drug-induced sexual rush".
 In relation to the line "Eyeholes in a paper bag/greatest lay I ever had", Molko said: "I guess it's saying you can be ugly and be an amazing lay; it doesn't really matter."
 The song also criticises people who think it is "fashionable to be gay"; Molko said: "In the song, I'm questioning people's reasons for sleeping with people of the same sex.
 In the same way that heroin is very hip today, being bisexual seems to be very chic."
+He also discussed being the target of homophobic abuse for his androgynous appearance, describing "Nancy Boy" as "about reclaiming those insults that were being hurled at me when I went out."

 Release

 "Nancy Boy" was released in the UK on 20 January 1997 through Hut Records and Elevator Music.
 The single became an unexpected success, going straight to number four in the UK Singles Chart upon its release.
 The band were booked to perform the track on Top of the Pops, performing on it on 31 January 1997.
 On 18 May 1997, the band performed "Nancy Boy" and "Teenage Angst" on Jools Holland.
 Placebo had originally charted at number forty in the UK Albums Chart upon release, but, with the success of "Nancy Boy", the album then re-entered the charts in February at number five, and went gold in May.